mcfedr/gulp-unused-images/README.md

 # Unused Images

-Attempts to list all the images that are not referenced in your html and css
+Attempts to list all the images that are not referenced in your html and css.

+Images are match by filename only.
+This is because its likely that the 'filesystem' that a browser will see is very different from the one that gulp sees.

+Images with absolute urls will also be ignored.

 ## Usage